anttonalberdi/figure_workshop_2021/README.md

 # Scientific figure-making workshop 2021
 ### 03/12/2021, Center for Evolutionary Hologenomics
-Data, scripts and documentation of the scientific figure-making workshop
+Dear all, welcome to the Github repository of the scientific figure-making workshop 2021.
+All the documentation required for the workshop is, or will be, in this Github repository.
+Please, read through this introductory document to find your way to the relevant data, tools and assignments.

 # Preparations